Backbase/backbase-openapi-tools/README.md

                     <xLogoUrl>http://www.backbase.com/wp-content/uploads/2017/04/backbase-logo-png.png</xLogoUrl>
                     <xLogoAltText>Backbase</xLogoAltText>
                     <markdownBottom># Disclaimer
-This API is converted from RAML1.0 using the raml2openapi-maven-plugin and is not final or validated!
+This API is converted from RAML1.0 using the boat-maven-plugin and is not final or validated!

-Please provide feedback in the `#s-raml2openapi` Slack channel.
                     </markdownBottom>
                     <addChangeLog>true</addChangeLog>
                 </configuration>